-Packed full of features from pockets to tools and loops, this life vest serves as one of the top fishing PFDs.
-The mesh lower back is a much sought after feature so it fits more comfortably on high back seats (like on fishing kayaks) and provides ventilation on those warm days on the water.
+Packed full of features from pockets to tools and loops, this life jacket serves as one of the top fishing PFDs available.
+The mesh lower back is a much sought after feature, so it fits more comfortably on high back seats (like on fishing kayaks) and provides ventilation on those warm days on the water.

 2. Astral Ronny Fisher

-If you like the sound of the Astral Ronny but desire a bit more features for your fishing escapades, this is your life jacket.
-Thin-vent back panel meets 2 front flip-down pockets to make you prepared for a potentially long and technical day on the water.
+If you like the sound of the Astral Ronny but desire a bit more in features for your fishing escapades, this is your life jacket.
+Thin-vent back panel meets 2 front flip-down pockets to make sure you are more prepared for a potentially long and technical day on the water.

 3. NRS Ninja

-This is the best low-profile design around, which means the foam is concentrated into smaller spots.
-With this life jacket you have a wide range of mobility and also a great option for those with short torsos.
+This is the best low-profile design around, which means the closed-cell foam is concentrated into smaller spots.
+With this life jacket, you have a wide range of mobility, and it is also a great option for those with short torsos.

 4. Stohlquist Fisherman

-There are 2 stiffened outer shells on the front pockets to protect any fragile gear that can also fold down and be used as workstations.
+There are two stiffened outer shells on the front pockets of this life jacket to protect any fragile gear.
+The front pockets can also fold down and be used as workstations.
 High back flotation provides a comfortable day reeling in a big one or lounging in your seat.
 For those gear heads out there, this the life vest for you, look at all those pockets!